kekcleader/FreeOberon/README.md

 # Usage

 Run Free Oberon and type in an Oberon program (or open an example program like `Book.Mod`) and press `F9` to compile and run the program.

-The module source code files are saved in subdirectory `Programs` and the compiled executable files are saved in `bin`. `data/bin/compile.sh` and `data\bin\compile.bat` are used to compile a program on GNU/Linux and Windows accordingly and can be edited if required.
+The module source code files are saved in subdirectory `Programs` and the compiled executable files are saved in `bin`.
+Scripts `Data/bin/compile.sh` and `Data\bin\compile.bat` are used to compile a program on GNU/Linux and Windows accordingly and can be edited if required.

 Since version 1.0.3, it is also possible to compile and run programs that consist of several modules.
 Put all modules into `Programs` directory, open the main module and press `F9`.
 If there is an error in one of the modules of your program, the corresponding file will open up and the error will be highlighted.
 To recompile, focus the main module window again and press `F9`.
-If module Graph is used, SDL2 library will be automatically linked to your program (`data/bin/link_graph.sh (or .bat)` script will be used).
+If module Graph is used, SDL2 library will be automatically linked to your program (script `Data/bin/link_graph.sh` (or `.bat`) will be used).

+Since version 1.1.0 you can compile projects that are located in other directories.